 Question: “Do you believe that climate change is real?”

 Answer: “I believe climate change is happening, but not that it is human-made.
-There have always been extreme weather conditions over time.
-I believe that eventually things will stabilize.”
+There have always been extreme weather conditions.
+I think eventually things will stabilize.”

 Question: “Where did you get the information for forming your beliefs on climate change?”